TheUnsocialEngineer/Antiland/docs/source/quickstart.rst

 A Basic Antiland Bot
 --------------------

-Let's make a simple bot with 2 registered commands that send messages into the chat.
+Let's make a simple bot that listens for messages and prints when one has been detected.

 It looks something like this: